yezhengSTAT/mHiC/README.md

 ### Step 3 - Valid fragment filtering [s3_categorizePairs.py]
 This step is to ensure valid read pairs are passed on to downstream analysis while excluding dangling end, self circle, religation, too short-range interactions as well as  invalid alignment that are far away from restriction enzyme cutting sites.
 Read pairs in each category are summarized.
+Please note, the mating end alignment information is placed right after the first end alignment.
+Two read ends share the same read name.

 #### 3.0 Requirements
 - python (>= 3.6)